WARNING: CONTAINS SPOILERS FOR TOWERS OF MIDNIGHT

 Painful Dreams

-Recently, all of her dreams about Mat were pale and full of pain, like shadows cast by nightmares, almost as though Mat himself were not quite real.Probably fulfilled.
-This may refer to the fact that Mat was severely injured in Ebou Dar when a wall fell on him and convalesced for a long time, and thus was not quite all there, as it were.
-He was probably unconscious a lot which would account for the "not quite real" bit.
-Another possibility is that it refers to Mat's trip to the world of the Aelfinn and Eelfinn to rescue Moiraine.
+Recently, all of her dreams about Mat were pale and full of pain, like shadows cast by nightmares, almost as though Mat himself were not quite real.Fulfilled.
+This refers to the fact that Mat was severely injured in Ebou Dar when a wall fell on him, and thus was not quite all there, as it were, for some time.
+He was probably unconscious at times which would account for the "not quite real" bit.
+It could also refer to Mat's trip to the world of the Aelfinn and Eelfinn to rescue Moiraine.
 This is a different world to the main world, which would account for Mat being 'barely there', just as Egwene could not sense Rand when he went to the If worlds.
 Mat's experiences in the alien world were most painful.

 Bowling On The Green